Anna-Peng/thoughts/README.md

 And up he goes,\
 Aunty Pirdy Mae is next to try,\
 And down she glides,\
-Grandma and Grandad Pirdy, though terrified, follow suit,\
+Grandma and Grandpa Pirdy, though terrified, follow suit,\
 And gently they rise.

 Little Pirdy Bo,\